Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - **Preset `.mid`:** At this time, this plugin has no support for managing preset .mid files.
 I do have plans to build such functionality, but it may not be in the Rack plugin format.

-- **Multiple EM Devices:** The USB plug on my ContinuuMini is broken, so I haven't been able to test the multiple-EM device scenario.
+- **Multiple EM Devices:** My ContinuuMini is back at Haken Audio for repairs, so I haven't been able to test the multiple-EM device scenario.
-That's where *you* come in!

   If you own multiple EM-based devices, you should be able to use an instance of HC-1 for each device in the same Rack patch to control multiple devices.
-The automatic discovery will always choose the first EM device it finds, but you can choose another from the MIDI controls in the bottom left:
+Currently, the automatic discovery will always choose the first one it finds, and you'll get a big red error display if you have more than one HC-1 on the same device.
-Pick the _output_ device from the right-hand MIDI selector and HC-1 will automatically find the corresponding input.
+You can choose another device from the EM Device button in the bottom left.
+From there, things should remain sorted out.

 - **Factory presets:** For beta, there are no Rack module factory presets.
 Please let me know if you have something useful that comes from using Rack module presets.